CircleCI-Public/cimg-android/README.md

 ***This image is designed to supercede the legacy CircleCI Android image, `circleci/android`.***

-`cimg/Android` is a Docker image created by CircleCI with continuous integration builds in mind.
+`cimg/android` is a Docker image created by CircleCI with continuous integration builds in mind.
-Each tag contains a complete Go version and toolchain, the testing wrapper `gotestsum`, and any binaries and tools that are required for builds to complete successfully in a CircleCI environment.
+Each tag contains an Android environment and toolchain.
+Including several API SDKs, command line tools, build tools, Ant, Gradle, Google Cloud SDK, and more.

 ## Table of Contents